 Today, the vast majority of these diseases do not have a cure.
 However, there are treatments that aim to slow the progression of neurodegenerative diseases, relieve pain, improve symptoms and extend the autonomy of the patient.
 Depending on each particular case, different medical-surgical procedures can be used that relieve symptoms or medications can be used to prolong a patient’s ability to perform certain functions.

+Unfortunately, diagnosis can lead to depression or anxiety and the use of psychotherapy may be necessary to support patients' wellbeing.
 Psychoeducation is important, both for the patient and for the environment, to know how to treat the disease and the consequences of it.
 In this way, the level of uncertainty is reduced, facilitating adaptation mechanisms and strategies.

 In the treatment of neurodegenerative diseases, the use of neuropsychological rehabilitation, physiotherapy, logotherapy and occupational therapy is frequent.
 All of them are part of a multidisciplinary strategy to prolong and improve the patient's quality of life, as well as their status and independence.